Shejal99/HackerRank-Solutions/README.md

 # HackerRank-Solutions
-These are the questions from Hackerrank in the Python portion.
+These are the solutions of the questions from Hackerrank in the Python portion.